towolf/towolf.github.com/docs/PsychBasic/GetMouse.markdown

 beyond the deflection of the joystick itself.

 'valuators' is a vector with one double value per axis on Linux.
-On OS/X or MS\-Windows, valuator is an empty matrix.
+On OS/X or MS-Windows, valuator is an empty matrix.

 The optional 'valinfo' struct array contains one struct per valuator.
 The struct contains fields with info about a valuator, e.g., minimum